 The Group is led and controlled by an effective Board, who have a wide range of expertise, extensive experience and come from diverse backgrounds.
-As at 31 December 2020, there were five (5) members, comprising two (2) Executive Directors and three (3) Independent Non-Executive Directors.
+As at 31 December 2021, there were five (5) members, comprising two (2) Executive Directors and three (3) Independent Non-Executive Directors.

 Thus, the Board's composition complies with the Bursa Malaysia Listing Requirements that requires at least two (2) directors or one-third (1/3) of the Board, whichever is higher, to be independent.
+The MCCG now provides that at least half of the Board must comprise Independent Directors and for large company there must be a majority of Independent Directors.
+The Board takes cognizance of the recommendation of the MCCG and has adopted this corporate governance best practice.
 None of the Directors hold more than five (5) directorships in listed issuer in Malaysia.
-A brief profile of each Director is presented on pages 5 to 9 of this Annual Report.
+A brief profile of each Director is presented on pages 5 to 8 of this Annual Report.